Chinese M.A. Program

 • 500-level departmental coursework in Chinese linguistics or literature (10 credits)

 For a complete description of the Department's M.A.
-General Examination, please refer to the Policies and Procedures, 2.5.0 - 2.5.2.
-The first part of the M.A.
-Examination in Chinese will cover Chinese literature, and the second part will focus on language (linguistics and philology) and texts.
+General Examination, please refer to the Policies and Procedures, 2.3.0 - 2.3.2.
+The M.A.
+Examination in Chinese consists of two parts, one covering Chinese literature and the second part covering language (linguistics and philology) and texts.
 The examination should normally be taken no later than Autumn Quarter of the third year.
+The student will meet with his or her faculty adviser at least one quarter prior to the examination in order to discuss necessary preparation.

 Share